w4tson/advent-of-code-2016/README.md

 * Day 5.2: Awesome animation, so l33t
 * Day 6: Penny slowly dropping about borrowing.
 Slowly.
 * Day 7: RTFM
+* Day 8: Bosh
+* Day 9: Getting the hang of mutability
+* Day 10: Almost threw in the towel.
+Instead discovered wrapper types and the RefCell